grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/02 Installation.md

 > ### ⚠️ If you are behind a firewall or proxy
 >
-> There have been reports of users being unable to download the key from Ubuntu's keyserver using `apt-key`
+> There have been reports of users being unable to download the key from Ubuntu's key-server using `apt-key`
 > command due to firewalls or proxies blocking their requests.
 If you experience this issue, you may try this
 > alternative approach instead:
 >
 > ```
 > wget -q -O - https://bintray.com/user/downloadSubjectPublicKey?username=bintray | sudo apt-key add -
 > ```

-### Redhat/CentOS
+### Red Hat/CentOS

 <div class="code-group" data-props='{ "labels": [""] }'>